intel/llvm/sycl/doc/design/CompilerAndRuntimeDesign.md

 - `off` - disables device code split.
 If `-fno-sycl-rdc` is specified, the behavior is the same as `per_source`

+If ThinLTO is enabled, device code splitting is run during the compilation stage.
+See [here](ThinLTO.md) for more information.

 ##### Symbol table generation

 TBD